A Welfare Analysis of Universal Childcare: Lessons From a Canadian Reform (avec Luisa Carrer et Pierre-Loup Beauregard)

 Veiling and the Economic Integration of Muslim Women in France (avec Antoine Jacquet)

-Révision demandée au Canadian Journal of Economics
+Révision demandée (2e ronde) au Canadian Journal of Economics

 Document de travail

-Behind the Veil of Origin: Revisiting the Impacts of the French Headscarf Ban in Schools [Document de travail]
+Behind the Veil of Origin: Revisiting the Impacts of the French Headscarf Ban in Schools

 Are Climate Policies Marginal?
 A Welfare Evaluation of Environmental Reforms (avec Jean-François Fournel) [document de travail disponible sur demande]